talkintomato/atlas-fe/README.md

 ## Reflections

 ### Challenges Faced
-Work needed to be done on the backend to accomodate for DisplayOrder and link queries.
-These were not done previously in the inital backend deployment.
+Work needed to be done on the backend to accommodate for DisplayOrder and link queries.
+These were not done previously in the initial backend deployment.

 ### Further Improvements
 **Redux for State Persistence**
 Integrating Redux for state management can significantly enhance the application's scalability and maintainability.
 Redux provides a centralized store for all the states in your application, making state management more predictable and easier to debug.
 By leveraging Redux in combination with Apollo Client, we can ensure that the UI components render a consistent state across all parts of the application, even in complex scenarios with deep nested components.

-For state persistence, Redux Persist can be incorporated to persist and rehydrate the Redux store.
-This is particularly useful in scenarios where the application needs to maintain state after a page reload or when navigating between pages.
-For instance, user session data or the state of the application before the user left can be restored seamlessly, improving user experience.
+Redux Persist can be incorporated to persist and rehydrate the Redux store for state persistence.
+This is particularly useful in scenarios where the application needs to maintain its state after a page reload or when navigating between pages.
+For instance, user session data or the state of the application before the user leaves can be restored seamlessly, improving user experience.

 **Refactor Custom Button - Easier Changes, Better Tracking** Refactoring the custom button component to allow for easier changes and better tracking can significantly improve the development process by making the component more reusable and maintainable.
-This involves creating a flexible and extensible button component that can adapt to various use cases through props, such as different sizes, colors, loading states, and icons.
+This involves creating a flexible and extensible button component that can adapt to various use cases through props, such as different sizes, colours, loading states, and icons.

 **Mobile Responsiveness**
-The current implementation of Nav Bar is not optimal for mobile devices, adding a drawer that dynamically renders based a screen size can be added to support a better mobile experience.
+The current implementation of Nav Bar is not optimal for mobile devices, adding a drawer that dynamically renders based on a screen size can be added to support a better mobile experience.